- Director of the PLU Trumpet Ensemble

 - Recipient of the Iowa Performance Fellowship

-Zachary Lyman is Associate Professor of Music at Pacific Lutheran University (PLU), where he teaches classroom music, directs the trumpet ensemble, coaches chamber music, performs with the Lyric Brass Quintet, and was the 2017 recipient of the Faculty Excellence Award in Teaching.
+Zachary Lyman is Associate Professor of Music at Pacific Lutheran University (PLU), where he teaches classroom music, directs the trumpet ensemble, coaches chamber music, and performs with the Lyric Brass Quintet, and was the 2017 recipient of the Faculty Excellence Award in Teaching.
 He holds the Doctor of Musical Arts degree in Trumpet Performance and Pedagogy from the University of Iowa where he was the recipient of the prestigious Iowa Performance Fellowship, the highest award for graduate study.
 Dr. Lyman received the Bachelor of Music Degree with honors from the College of Wooster and the Master of Music degree with honors and distinction in performance from the New England Conservatory of Music.

 Dr. Lyman’s articles have been published by American Music and the International Trumpet Guild Journal.
 His trumpet warm-up book Practical Daily Warm-Ups for Trumpet is published by Keveli Music.
 The Lyric Brass Quintet’s CD, American Music for Brass Quintet, is available from Emeritus Recordings.
 A second album, featuring the world-premiere recording of Luther: Seven Scenes for Brass Quintet by PLU Emeritus faculty member Dr. Jerry Kracht, will be released in October, 2018.
 Dr. Lyman lives in Tacoma with his wife Anne, son Milo, and daughter Eleanor.
 In his spare time he enjoys trying to stay upright on his mountain bike, and being a disgruntled Red Sox fan.